 Repertoire is a Hudson Ford sampler, of which only 100 copies were ever produced.
 Apart from one track, "When The Lights Go Out", all the tracks are taken from the three A&M albums, plus "Burn Baby Burn" (which was only on the US version of the first album) and "Part Of The Union" (sadly this is the widely available Strawbs version, rather than the ultra rare original recorded by Hudson, Ford, Lambert and Weaver whilst Dave Cousins was away in Devon).
 As with the Strawbs' Strawberry Music Sampler, it was intended to be sent round to encourage other artists to record Hudson/Ford compositions.

 In March 2007, drummer Ken Laws sadly died after being diagnosed with an inoperable brain tumour.
 See obituary/feature on Ken.

 November 2008, guitarist Mickey Keen died.
 See obituary/feature on Mickey.

-2017 sees - at last! - the release of a boxed set of the three A&M albums with bonus tracks, release expected in April 2017.
+Apr 2017 saw - at last! - the release of a boxed set of the three A&M albums with bonus tracks.
 Track listing on boxed set page.